 b While there is some risk of trade-off between ammonia and other forms of N loss from the applied slurry, when considering the farm and landscape scale, there is the opportunity to decrease these N losses, as the increased N use efficiency, as a result of the measure, allows a reduction of fresh N inputs.
 Indirect N2O and NOx emissions resulting from atmospheric ammonia deposition to forest and other land are also reduced.

-Field Measure 8: Slurry dilution
+Field Measure 8: Slurry dilution for field application

 331. This measure primarily addresses losses via ammonia volatilization.
 Ammonia losses following surface broadcast slurry application to land are known to be positively correlated with the slurry dry matter content and viscosity, with lower losses for lower dry matter slurries because of the more rapid infiltration into the soil (for example, Beudert and others, 1988; Sommer and Olesen, 1991; Misselbrook and others, 2005).
 The reduction in ammonia emission will depend on the characteristics of the undiluted slurry and the soil and weather conditions at the time of application, but a minimum of 1:1 dilution with water is needed to achieve 30 per cent reduction in emission (Bittman and others, 2014, para.
 146).